 All students must reapply for financial aid every year.
 You should apply for financial aid as soon as possible after January 1.
 See Apply for Financial Aid .

 If your award letter/notification includes a work-study award, you are eligible to work on campus and get paid for your work completed.
 You will be paid bi-weekly as you work.
-These funds are not automatically applied toward your tuition and fees.
+These funds are not applied toward your tuition and fees.

 If you have experienced a loss of income or benefits during the current year or believe you have an unusual circumstance, you may submit a Special Circumstance Application.
 Please contact the Financial Aid Office to discuss your situation.